transip/TransDNS/README.md

 ## Authors
 Original code by Ali Niknam.

-Extended with DNSSEC by Johan Schuijt and Andreas Verhoeven Bugfixed and improved by Robin Geuze, Wouter Entius and Dion Bosschieter
+Extended with DNSSEC by Johan Schuijt and Andreas Verhoeven.

+Bugfixed and improved by Robin Geuze, Wouter Entius and Dion Bosschieter.

 ## How to build
 Building is mostly just GNU make, but you need clang as well as the openssl and mysql libraries and header files.